Skptk/lovable_breath_safe/README.md

 ⚠️ **Important**: Replace `your_supabase_project_url` and `your_supabase_anon_key` with your actual Supabase credentials from your [Supabase Dashboard](https://supabase.com/dashboard).

+🔒 **Security Note**: Never commit `.env.local` to version control.
+The `.gitignore` file is configured to exclude environment files, but always verify sensitive information is not exposed publicly.

 4. Start the development server
 ```bash
 npm run dev